Clobetasol Topical Solution

 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.

-Pediatric patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see PRECAUTIONS: Pediatric Use).
+Pediatric patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see PRECAUTION: Pediatric Use).

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.
 Irritation is possible if clobetasol propionate topical solution contacts the eye.
 If that should occur, immediate flushing of the eye with a large volume of water is recommended.

 If the inflammatory lesion becomes infected, the use of an appropriate antifungal or antibacterial agent should be instituted.
 If a favorable response does not occur promptly, the corticosteroid should be discontinued until the infection has been adequately controlled.